TezSmith/travelatr/README.md

 1. Users should be able to create a new blogger
  	- Bloggers should have unique names and ages above 0, and their bio should be over 30 characters long.

 2. Users should be able to see the profile page of a blogger.
 On this page, a user should see:
 	- The total likes on all of that blogger's posts

+### We skipped the following items to account for time.
+But try to solve these items on your own!

 	- A link to that blogger's featured post (the post with the most likes)

 	- **BONUS** A list of that user's top 5 most written about destinations (the destinations with the most posts)

 Destination: